NexusMutual/docs/docs/governance/dao-proposals.md

 In addition to the required sections that are noted and outlined in [Posting an NMDP](/governance/dao-proposals#1-posting-an-nmdp), your grant proposal must include:

 **Impact areas**.
-Projects should benefit the growth and development of the mutual but aren't limited otherwise.
-In this section, you should highlight why your proposal will benefit the mutual.
+Projects should benefit the growth and development of the Mutual but aren't limited otherwise.
+In this section, you should highlight why your proposal will benefit the Mutual.
 Examples could include projects that increase awareness, improve education, create tooling, or provide technical improvements and/or functionality.

 * Title
   * Summary